GG666/Lecture/Chpater1 (C++_English).md

 ## default arguments

-C++ allow to give default arguments.
-A function can has both default arguments and non-default arguments.
-The default arguments must always be right of non-default arguments.
+C++ allows the giving of default arguments.
+A function can have both default arguments and non-default arguments.
+The default arguments must always be on the right side of non-default arguments.

 ```C++
 void fun(int a = 5, int b = 10);